avaneev/a5hash/README.md

-# A5HASH - Fast Hash Function (in C/C++)
+# A5HASH - Fast Hash Functions (in C/C++)

 ## Introduction

-The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter use cases.
-The function's code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
+The `a5hash` family of hash functions available in the `a5hash.h` file offers you high-performance hash functions, designed for hash-table, hash-map, and bloom-filter use cases.
+The functions' code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
+Released in open-source form under the MIT license.

 The provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but their use there is not recommended due to reduced performance of a 64-bit multiplication.
-On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides native 32-bit compatibility, if 32-bit hash values are sufficient.
+On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides native 32-bit compatibility, if a 32-bit hash values are sufficient.

-The `a5hash()` function achieves very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen 5).
-The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is intentional.
+The `a5hash()` 64-bit function achieves very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed
+repeatedly on Zen 5).
+The bulk throughput is intentionally moderately fast (15 GB/s on Ryzen 9950X).
 Most recent competing "fast" hash functions aim to perform well both for common keyed string hash-maps and large data hashing.
 In most cases, this is done for the sake of better benchmark results, even though such hash functions rarely provide the streamed hashing required for large data or file hashing...

-`a5hash()` was designed to be ultimately fast only for common string and small-key hash-maps, and hash-tables, by utilizing the "forced inlining" feature present in most modern C and C++ compilers: this is easily achievable, since in compiled binary form, `a5hash()` is very small - about 300 bytes on x86-64 and arm64.
-Moreover, if the default seed (0) is used, or if data of compile-time constant size is hashed, these conditions further reduce the code size and increase the hashing throughput.
+`a5hash()` was designed to be ultimately fast only for common string and small-key hash-maps, and hash-tables, by utilizing the "forced inlining" feature present in most modern C and C++ compilers: this is easily achievable, since in its compiled binary form, `a5hash()` is very small - about 300 bytes on x86-64 and arm64.
+Moreover, if the default seed (0) is used, or if data of a compile-time constant size is hashed, these conditions further reduce the code size and increase the hashing throughput.

-Note that this function is not cryptographically secure.
-To minimize the risk of a successful collision attack (hash flooding) in open systems and in server-side internal structures, it should only be used with a secret seed, and its output should not be exposed.
-However, if "blinding multiplication" occurs at a random iteration, all `a5hash` hash functions immediately recover from the zeroed-out state (see below).
+Note that `a5hash` functions are not cryptographically secure.
+To minimize the risk of a successful collision attack (hash flooding) in open systems and in server-side internal structures, they should only be used with a secret seed, and their output should not be exposed.
+This is especially important if a malicious party is likely to try to influence the hash outputs.
+However, if "blinding multiplication" occurs at a random iteration, these functions immediately recover from the zeroed-out state (see below).

 `a5hash` hash functions produce different hashes on big- and little-endian systems.
 This was a deliberate design choice to narrow down the scope of use